PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 ```
 We walk through the property inside the stub and invoke delegate methods in response to each situation.
-Moving back to the test file, we write our second test to examine it returns an error on a failing request.
+Moving back to the test file, we write our second test to examine if it returns an error on a failing request.

 ```swift
 func test_getFromURL_failsOnRequestError() {